Interactive Communication -- cross-disciplinary perspectives from psychology, acoustics, and technology: Theory

 Media technologies fundamentally shape the conditions and possibilities of IC.
 They enable new forms of communicating and can serve as substitutes when face-to-face communication is difficult or impossible.
 They extend and supplement face-to-face interaction by enabling communication across time, space, and modality—shaping the availability, fidelity, and synchrony of communicative signals.
 From a functional perspective, media technologies are not only transmission channels, but also shaping environments that enable, constrain, or transform communicative practices.
 They modulate how verbal and nonverbal information is produced, perceived, and integrated, and thereby influence critical aspects such as turn-taking, presence, and mutual understanding.
-In contrast to Section~\ref{Psychology}, which emphasized psychological mechanisms, the present section highlights media-technological conditions, such as synchronicity, modality, and immersiveness, that afford or hinder IC across conventional and technologically augmented contexts.
+In contrast to Section~\ref{Psychology}, which emphasized psychological mechanisms, the present section highlights media-technological conditions that shape the shared signal substrate of IC., We organize this perspective along the main technical layers through which communication is mediated: audio and acoustics, which determine the preservation and enhancement of speech signals; video, which adds visual access to nonverbal cues; virtual reality, which integrates spatial, embodied, and multimodal interaction; and auditory virtual environments, which provide a focused case for how spatial audio and rendering fidelity shape IC.
+Across these layers synchronicity, modality, and immersiveness, shape whether media technologies afford or hinder IC across conventional and technologically augmented contexts.
 To illustrate, we use the following terms: \emph{latency} (end-to-end delay) disrupts turn-taking; \emph{jitter} (delay variability) destabilizes timing; \emph{packet loss} degrades intelligibility; and \emph{audio-visual desynchronisation} misaligns lip and speech cues.
-Each directly impacts coordination in IC.
+Each of these aspects directly impacts coordination in IC.